 This course provides instruction in flute.
-This course is designed for music majors and requires prior musical experience.
+This course is designed

 Individual instruction in an area of choice can assist students of all levels to improve their performance skills.
 A jury examination is required.
 Special fees apply.
 It may be repeated for credit.
-The number of credits must be approved by the instructor.
+The

 Prerequisites: MUSA-114F

-MUSA-124G Individual Instruction: Oboe 2-4 Credits
+MUSA-124G Individual Instruction: Oboe